 • Wear closed-toe shoes.
 While flip-flops and sandals are comfy for summers in the back yard, you need to leave them at home to enjoy these mazes.
 Improper footwear invites your toes and feet to get stuck by dried plant stalks, sticks or anything else that may lie on the trails.
 I wouldn't recommend brand-new white sneakers either, especially after a recent rain.
 Wear boots or knock-around tennis shoes that you don't mind getting dirty or even muddy.

 • Bring water.
 As I mentioned above, it takes awhile to get through a maze.
 You will walk and get warm.
 You or your kids also will get thirsty.
 Bring water.
 If you're bringing your leashed pets to McCloud Nature Park or to Beasley's Orchard during Dog Daze at the Maze, bring water for Fido and Spot, too.
-We have a water station outside the Nature Center, near the entrance to the McCloud Prairie Maze, that includes a doggie drinking fountain, but it's still a good idea to bring your own water to the park and then top off at the water station throughout the day.
+McCloud has a water station outside the Nature Center near the entrance to the McCloud Prairie Maze that includes a doggie drinking fountain, but it's still a good idea to bring your own water to the park and then top off at the water station throughout the day.

 • Apply sunscreen.
 Take it from someone who has emerged on the other side of a corn maze as a lobster in the past: sunscreen is your friend.
 For those with short, thinning or no hair up top, hats are a good idea, too, lest you wind up with a burnt noggin.
 Again, learn from my past mistakes.